Kronos-Integration/service-admin/README.md

 ### requestProbe

-Sends passing requst to all registerd endpoints.
+Sends passing request to all registerd endpoints.

 #### Parameters